ajahne/blog/_drafts/2018-06-29-the-hard-thing-about-hard-things-notes.md

 - Making the right choice requires intelligence and courage
 - Learning might also be called the courage development process
 - Hard to replace CEOs
 - Ones and twos.
 Ones about vision, twos about tactics.
 Ideas vs process, idea vs implementation.
 Ones have great ideas but may not create process.
-Twos can excel at process, but less strong on vision
+Twos can excel at process, but less strong on vision (Am I a one or a two?)
 - Follow the leader: articulating the vision, alignment of interests, ability to achieve the vision
 - Are great leaders born or made?
 Made.
 - Each attribute can be improved over time, some more than others.